Optimal Quantization via Dynamics: Dynamical models

 \subsection{Shrinking Targets}

 Consider an ergodic mapping of $[0,1]$ and a fixed sequence $(\rho_n)$ decreasing to zero.
 A {\em geometric shrinking target} result would give information about the Lebesgue measure of the set of points $x$ such that we have for all $y$ (or perhaps only a.e. $y$), infinitely often $\tau^n(x) \in [y-\rho_n,y+\rho_n]$.
-Typically we would want to know that this holds either for a.e. $x$, or only on a null set of $x$; these would be the best types of shrinking target theorems.
+Typically we would want to know that either this holds for a.e. $x$ , or in contrast to this it might hold only on a null set of $x$.
+The first case is called a {\em visible geometric shrinking target}, and the second case is called an {\em invisible geometric shrinking target}.
+These extremes are the best types of geometric shrinking target properties.

 It turns out that the geometric distortion error $r_n^\tau(x)$ gives an estimate for a shrinking target rate.
 Indeed, using Boshernitzan's Theorem ~\cite{B}, we prove this theorem in \cite{RR2}.

 \begin{prop} Suppose we have a sequence $(\rho_n)$ such that for a.e. $x$, we have the geometric distortion error $r_n^\tau(x) \le \rho_n$ for large enough $n$ depending on $x$.
 Then we have the geometric shrinking target behavior that for a.e. $x$, we have for all $y$, infinitely often $\tau^n(x) \in [y-\rho_n,y+\rho_n]$. \end{prop}